 Another thing to consider is the hardness of the material.
 Harder materials will cause faster tool wear with higher downtime and production costs.
 For example, titanium alloys are very difficult to machine and will cause rapid tool degradation, while softer materials like aluminum have higher cutting speeds and longer tool life.

 Cutting forces also decide material choice.
 Materials with higher cutting forces demand more strong machine capabilities and tooling.
-This can limit options for rapid prototyping particularly when using desktop 3D printers or CNC machines.
-Furthermore, high cutting forces also generate more heat, which causes thermal deformation in the prototype.
+This can limit options for rapid prototyping, particularly when using desktop 3D printers or CNC machines.
+Furthermore, high cutting forces also generate more heat which causes thermal deformation in the prototype.

 Different processes and materials produce different surface qualities, deciding both functionality and aesthetics.
 For example, stereolithography (SLA) produces smoother surfaces than fused deposition modeling (FDM).

 Post-machining needs also influence material choice.
 Some metals need complete post-processing to reach the intended surface finish.
 This can include processes like chemical treatment, polishing, or sanding.
 The Ra value is mostly measured in micrometers which determine surface roughness.
-Lower Ra values show a smoother surface finsih.
+Lower Ra values show a smoother surface finish.

 Materials that contribute to easier post-processing can save production costs and time.
 For example, aluminum alloys can be proficiently post-processed and are preferred in rapid prototyping.
 Whereas harder substances like titanium need particular methods and tools for finishing.